 The University extends unsecured credit to a portion of the students for tuition and other educational costs.
 A substantial portion of credit extended to students is repaid through the students' participation in various federal financial aid programs authorized by Title IV Higher Education Act of 1965, as amended (the "Higher Education Act" or "HEA").
 The University is required under 34 CFR 600.5(d) to maintain at least 10% of its revenues (calculated on a cash basis) from non-Title IV program funds, commonly referred to as the "90/10 Rule".
 An institution is subject to loss of eligibility to participate in Title IV programs if it fails to meet the 10% threshold for two consecutive fiscal years.
 If the University were to violate the 90/10 Rule, it would become ineligible to participate in Title IV programs as of the first day of the fiscal year following the second consecutive fiscal year in which we exceeded the 90% Title IV program funds threshold and would be unable to regain eligibility for two fiscal years thereafter.
-The University believes it is in compliance with this requirement for the year ended May 31, 2021, and the quarter ending November 30, 2021.
+The University believes it is in compliance with this requirement for the years ended May 31, 2022, and the quarter ending November 30, 2022.
+The University's audited 90/10 ratio for the year ended May 31, 2022 was 70.11%.
+This ratio was included with the annual report sent to the U.S. Department of Education.

 To participate in Title IV Programs, a school must be authorized to offer its programs of instruction by relevant state education agencies, be accredited by an accrediting commission recognized by the U.S. Department of Education (the "Department"), and be certified as an eligible institution by the Department.
-For this reason, educational institutions are subject to extensive regulatory requirements imposed by these entities.
+For this reason, educational institutions are subject to extensive regulatory requirements imposed by all of these entities.
 After an educational institution receives the required certifications by the appropriate entities, the educational institution must demonstrate compliance with the Department's regulations pertaining to Title IV Programs on an ongoing basis.
 Included in these regulations is the requirement that the Company must satisfy specific standards of financial responsibility.